 It makes it seem like a quarterly conference call with analysts, and there’s an S.E.C. attorney behind you.

 Remember, this is a personal moment.
-So, I would recommend not reading your speech and
+So, I would recommend not reading your speech out loud.

 Now, you could spend a half an hour doing that, but it’s not a typical business speech where you have to get the wording just right because, let’s face it – no one is recording every minute of this and going to be picking it apart and criticizing in the newspaper tomorrow.